duybao1811/duybao1811/README.md

 ### :fire: About me:

-- 🌱 I’m currently learning Software Engineering at University of Information Technology
+- 🎓 Graduated in Software Engineering from the University of Information Technology.
-- 😄 I like learning about software and research new techology.
+- 😄 Passionate about exploring new software technologies and researching innovative tech trends.
-- 💬 Ask me about front-end, react, javascript
+- 💬 Ask me about front-end development, React.js, Next.js and JavaScript.
-- :relaxed: I love watching movie in free time
+- :relaxed: I enjoy watching movies in my free time.
-- 📫 How to reach me duybao18112000@gmail.com
+- 📫 Reach me at duybao18112000@gmail.com
 <br/>

 ---